 Founded by Melanie Vaxevanakis, The MAZI Project is an initiative that aims to tackle food insecurity for 16 – 25 year olds living in supported accommodation.
 From care leavers, youth recovering from homelessness or young asylum seekers.
 With a combination of delicious food, creative storytelling and local collaborations, MAZI wants to transform the way vulnerable people have access to healthy food whilst inspiring them to cook sustainably.
 The initiative recently made a call out for any Bristol food businesses interested in partnering with them on this project.

-Amber Heath of Bambi Locks, is part of the A&E hair and make-up studio team on Gloucester Road, which is one of Bristol’s women-led businesses run by two women.
-Amber offers a hair extension service and the salon is a haven for those tresses that may have seen better days.
-Amber specialises in hair extensions, but the salon also offers great cuts, blow dries and full face make-up that will have you wanting to show off your brand new do and makeover.
+Amber Heath of Bambi Locks, is part of the A&E hair and make-up studio team on Gloucester Road, which is one of many women-owned businesses in Bristol run by two women.
+She offers a hair extension service and the salon is a haven for those tresses that may have seen better days.
+While Amber may specialise in hair extensions, the salon also offers great cuts, blow dries and full face make-up that will have you wanting to show off your brand new do and makeover.